Sodlershuvo/SodlerShuvo/README.md

 # 💫 About Me:
-🔭 I’m currently working on<br>👯 I’m looking to collaborate on<br>🤝 I’m looking for help with<br>💬 Ask me about<br>⚡ Welcome to my Profile!
+🔭 I’m currently working on<br>👯 I’m looking to collaborate on<br> ⚡ Welcome to my Profile!
 I'm grateful to share about myself, Call me Shuvojit Kar<br>
+I am an energetic, ambitious person who has developed a mature and responsible approach to any task that I undertake, or situation that I am presented with.
+I am excellent at working with others to achieve a certain objective on time and with excellence.
+Experience with IaaS/PaaS technologies, and delivering technical pitches.
+Have extensive knowledge of SQL Server,Python, GCP, MS Power BI, SSIS, and SSAS. <br>

 ## 🌐 Socials: